Consumer Fraud & Deceptive Practices

 Often, a “debt buyer” purchases debts from another company and then tries to collect it using phone calls and letters.
 These debt buyers will normally buy these debts for pennies on the dollar.
 The debts are purchased and sold many times.
 The lack of information that these debt buyers and collectors have about these debts is alarming.
 It often results in debt collectors trying to recover the wrong amounts and/or from the wrong persons.
 Many file lawsuits past the statute of limitations because they have incomplete information about the debt.

 The less reputable debt buyers and collectors use intimidation, harassment, deception, or other abusive tactics to get their victims to pay or make payments on the debt.
 Because the debt buyers have literally bought the debt for pennies, any collection on the debt generally amounts to a windfall for the debt buyer.
 Some of these debt buyers, upon receiving a large payment on a debt, will then sell the debt to another debt buyer, which results in a new round of collection tactics by another company for the same debt.

 In some cases, debt buyers will file a lawsuit, even though the lawsuit could be thrown out.
-Their end goal being to get a default judgement in order to garnish wages.
-The collectors rely on the fact that many of their victims won’t know how to respond, and won’t know to call a Consumer Protection lawyer.
+Their end goal is to get a default judgment in order to garnish wages.
+The collectors rely on the fact that many of their victims won’t know how to respond and won’t know to call a Consumer Protection lawyer.

 What are my rights?

 Consumer protections provided by the West Virginia Consumer Credit & Protection Act and the Fair Debt Collection Practices Act make it illegal for debt buyers to file lawsuits for Zombie Debt.
 Additionally, in West Virginia, every Zombie Debt collector must give a notice that they are trying to collect a debt for which they can’t file a lawsuit.
 However, some clearly do not follow the law.